 - Hong Kong, Macau and Taiwan are eligible third countries.

 - Visitors on the 72-hour visa-free transit must leave the country from the same airport of entry.
-The exception is certain cities adopting the 144-hour visa-free transit scheme, where visitors may enter or leave from land or sea ports.

 Check your eligibility as the rules change quickly and new cities are being added.